rsms/inter/CONTRIBUTING.md

 This will fetch, setup and configure everything needed to build and test Inter.

-> **—Important—** Run `init.sh` everytime you pull new changes to the source code or before pushing source code to a remote repository. `init.sh` may update the UFO source files and makefile, changes which may be required to be included in a source code change.
+> When running in a git repository, `init.sh` installs git hooks to automate running itself when you pull in new changes or switch branches.

 We can now run `make` to build all font files: